Some posts contain compensated links. Please read this disclaimer for more info.

 Dubrovnik Ferry Options

-Possibly Croatia’s most famous destination, fairytale-like Dubrovnik is one of the most photogenic old cities in Europe.
+Possibly Croatia’s most famous destination, fairytale-like Dubrovnik, one of the most photogenic old cities in Europe.
 Its massive city walls combined with the iconic red-roofed houses attract many thousands of visitors each year.

 The entire Old Town is designated and protected as World Heritage by UNESCO.
 A popular beach vacation destination, it’s also a major stop for Mediterranean cruise ships.